What is the judicial measure to help manage the family budget?

 Please note

-on the decision of the juvenile judge, the child benefit officer may also collect the accident at work pension when it is paid to the children in the event of the death of the parent.
+The child benefit officer may also collect the accident at work pension when it is paid to the child in the event of the death of the parent, on the decision of the children's judge.

 People who can request the measure